Toyota halts all self-driving e-Palette vehicles after Olympic village accident

 “It shows that autonomous vehicles are not yet realistic for normal roads,” he said.

-The vehicle had stopped at a T junction and was about to turn under manual control of the operator, who was using the vehicle's joystick control, when the vehicle hit the athlete going at around 1kmh or 2kmh, Toyoda said.
+The vehicle had stopped at a T junction and was about to turn under manual control of the operator, who was using the vehicle's joystick control, when the vehicle hit the athlete going at around 1 or 2 kilometres an hour, Toyoda said.

 He said Paralympic officials had told him that the athlete, who remained conscious, was taken to the athlete village medical centre for treatment and was able to walk back to their residence.